tomisi/Twitter-Sentiment-Analysis/README.md

 - The classification report shows varying performance across sentiment classes, with Negative and Neutral sentiments poorly predicted compared to Positive sentiment.

 ## Conclusion
 While simpler models like SVC and logistic regression demonstrated robust performance, the LSTM model's lower accuracy highlights challenges related to dataset size and complexity.
-Further optimization and exploration of deep learning techniques may be beneficial for improving performance in sentiment analysis tasks.
+Further optimization and exploration of deep learning techniques may be beneficial for improving the performance.

 ## Usage
 To replicate or further develop this project: